spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 >>> ax = fig.add_subplot(211)

 When creating the figure this time, we use :class:`~matplotlib.figure.SubplotParams` to choose a slightly smaller vertical spacing between adjacent subplots.
+Tweaking ``SubplotParams`` also provides an alternative to tweaking bounding boxes.

 Then we create a subplot with the information that there will be 2 rows, 1 column, and this is the first subplot.
 Now everything acting on ax, above,